-At September 30, 2018, there were 107 stockholders of record for our common stock.
+At September 30, 2019, there were 102 stockholders of record for our common stock.
+This figure does not include stockholders whose shares are held in street name or otherwise beneficially held.

 Equity Compensation Plan Information

 The information regarding our compensation plans under which equity securities are authorized for issuance is set forth in "Item 12.
 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT AND RELATED STOCKHOLDER MATTERS."